awzheng/SageWall/README.md

 **Andrew Zheng**
 1B Electrical & Computer Engineering
 University of Waterloo

-This was my first real cloud/ML project.
-Built it over winter break 2025 to learn AWS and get hands-on with machine learning.
-Definitely learned a lot about debugging Lambda timeouts at 2am.

 Feel free to reach out if you have questions or suggestions!